dab-libs/shaihulud/README.md

 # Usage

-shaihulud is distributed as a jar file.
+**shaihulud** is distributed as a jar file.
 It is launched in the command line as follows:

 `$ java -jar shaihulud.jar [-c <PATH>] (-j <PATH> | -y <PATH>) [-s <PATH>] -r <DIR> -t <NAME> [-out <DIR>]`

-Параматры командной строки представлены в таблице:
+Command line parameters are introduced in the table:

-Параметр | Назначение
+Parameter | Description
 ---------|----------------------------------------
--h,--help | Отображает справку по запуску
+-h,--help | Prints a help
--c,--config <PATH> | Использует <PATH> как путь для чтения кофигурационных данных из JSON-файла -j,--json <PATH> | Использует <PATH> как путь для чтения данных из JSON-файла -y,--yaml <PATH> | Использует <PATH> как путь для чтения данных из YAML-файла -s,--schema <PATH> | Использует <PATH> как путь для чтения JSON-схему из файла -t,--transform <PATH> | Использует <PATH> как путь для чтения запроса на языке [JEMSpath](https://jmespath.org/) -r,--root <DIR> | Использует <DIR> как папку из которой будут читаться файлы шаблонов [Twig](https://pebbletemplates.io/) -m,--main <NAME> | Использует <NAME> как название главного файла шаблонов [Twig](https://pebbletemplates.io/) -o,--out <DIR> | Использует <DIR> как папку, куда будут записаны сгенерированные текстовые файлы
+-j,--json <PATH> | Uses a given PATH as a path to read a JSON specification file -y,--yaml <PATH> | Uses a given PATH as a path to read an YAML specification file -s,--schema <PATH> | Uses a given PATH as a path to read a JSON-schema file -t,--transform <PATH> | Uses a given PATH as a path to a transformation script in [JEMSpath](https://jmespath.org/) -r,--root <DIR> | Uses a given DIR as a directory where [Twig](https://pebbletemplates.io/) template files will be read -m,--main <NAME> | Uses a given NAME as a main [Twig](https://pebbletemplates.io/) template file name -o,--out <DIR> | Uses a given DIR as a directory where generated files will be written -c,--config <PATH> | Uses a given PATH as a path to read a JSON config file